hankcs/AhoCorasickDoubleArrayTrie/README.md

 * Use a `Map<String, SomeObject>` to assign a `SomeObject` as value to a keyword.
 * Store the `AhoCorasickDoubleArrayTrie` to disk by calling `save` method.
 * Restore the `AhoCorasickDoubleArrayTrie` from disk by calling `load` method.
+* Use it in concurrent code. `AhoCorasickDoubleArrayTrie` is thread safe after `build` method

 In other situations you probably do not need a huge wordList, then please try this: